Quick/Quick/README.md

 the Swift CocoaPods version from your Gemfile.

 ## How to Install Quick using Carthage
 As Test targets do not have the "Embedded Binaries" section, the frameworks must be added to the target's "Link Binary With Libraries" as well as a "Copy Files" build phase to copy them to the target's Frameworks destination.
+ > As Carthage builds dynamic frameworks, you will need a valid code signing identity set up.

 1. Add Quick and Nimble from your to your **Cartfile**
     ```